 Considered one of Australia’s most loved female celebrity cooks, and with three cookbooks under her belt, Anna has won the hearts of many while hosting and cooking on shows such as Junior Masterchef (Channel 10), The Great Australian Bake Off (Channel 9) and The Best in Australia (Lifestyle Channel and ABC TV).
 She also has a highly successful kitchenware range.

 Anna’s life has always revolved around music and food.
-She was a member of the internationally acclaimed all-girl rock > band the “Jam Tarts” in the 1980s and 1990s at the same time as developing her culinary career in various restaurants > around Australia.
-From the late 1990s she ran her own catering company, the highly regarded “Deluxe Catering”, based > innFremantle. > > The Day I cooked for the Queen
+She was a member of the internationally acclaimed all-girl rock band the “Jam Tarts” in the 1980s and ‘90s, at the same time as developing her culinary career in restaurants around Australia.
+Anna started her own catering company, the highly regarded “Deluxe Catering”, in Fremantle in the late 1990s.

+The Day I cooked for the Queen

 I’ll never forget the day I got a call from the premier’s cabinet: sounds like a lovely piece of wooden furniture, but it was actually a very important person on the other end of the phone requesting my cooking services for the Queen’s visit to WA for CHOGM.